wawandco/oxpecker/README.md

 # X

 X is a CLI for web applications being build with Go and the Buffalo Framework.
-It aims to provide support for the everyday operations of developers using that stack.
+It aims to provide support for the everyday development using Go and the Buffalo stack.

 ## Installation